Project type: Workshop on Conservation

 Field school coordinators:

-The course consists of three separate educative modules depending on the subject in their focus: 1) PAPER, 2) METAL, 3) TEXTILES.
-Each of them consists of approx. 33 hours of lectures, workshops and study visits to significant sites on the island of Zakynthos.
+The course consists of one educative module on the subject in their focus: PAPER.
+It consists of approx. 33 hours of lectures, workshops and study visits to significant sites on the island of Zakynthos.

 Arrival and check-in by 7.30 pm.